-The award ceremony will take place on July 08 from 19:00-20:30 hybrid at the Akademie der Künste, Berlin, and via live stream.
-The stream link will be available on this page.
+The Prize Ceremony took place on 08 July from 19:00-20:30 hybrid at the Akademie der Künste, Berlin, and via live stream.
+You can find the programme of the prize ceremony here.

-How do theaters succeed in integrating themselves into urban society as social spaces of the public sphere?
-This question accompanies the symposium and - in view of the challenges of the Corona pandemic - becomes even more topical.
-How can theaters hold their ground in the face of lockdown measures?
+How do theatres succeed in integrating themselves into urban society as social spaces of the public sphere?
+This question accompanied the symposium and - in view of the challenges of the Corona pandemic - became even more topical.
+How can theatres hold their ground in the face of lockdown measures?
 How do they remain visible and be heard when the stages are closed?
 What impulses - artistic, discursive, political - can they provide in digital space or with projects in urban space?
 What does social change mean after the Corona crisis?
 And what central role can and must art and culture play in social dialogue?

-These questions were discussed in the context of the hybrid symposium #dialograumtheater not only with actors from dance and theater, but also reflected and commented on with perspectives from other areas of society - from education, church, media, business and science.
-In doing so, we oriented ourselves to three fields of action of theater work: being places of irritation, reflection and vision.
-The symposium took place on site and streamed on July 08 at the Academy of Arts.
+These questions were discussed in the context of the hybrid symposium #dialograumtheater not only with actors from dance and theatre, but also reflected and commented on with perspectives from other areas of society - from education, church, media, business and science.
+In doing so, three fields of action of theatre work were addressed: places of irritation, reflection and vision.
+The symposium took place on site and was streamed on July 08 at the Academy of Arts.